What's in this article?

 Get customized rates tailored to your individual mortgage needs.See Today’s Rates

-Types of FHA refinance loans and why to refinance
+Types of FHA refinance loans and why you might refinance

 Knowing you have the option to refinance an FHA loan, you may wonder if now is the right time.
 These are common reasons homeowners choose to refinance an FHA loan: